Tharsiga-21/Tharsiga-21/README.md

 ✨ Exploring.
 Learning.
 Leading.
 Always.

  I'm developing skills in frontend development, collaboration, and problem-solving.
-I'm drawn to environments where I can take initiative, work with others, and grow through real-world experience.
+I'm drawn to environments where I can take initiative, work with others, and grow through real-world experience...

 ---
 ## 🏅 GSSoC 2026 Badges